Welcome to Seminar One

 This class is a survey course that covers a variety of mathematical topics.
-By the end of class, we'll have looked at basic algebraic concepts, functions, linear and exponential models and dimensional analysis.
+By the end of class, we'll have looked at constructing proofs, working with algorithms, set theory, number theory, graph theory and Boolean functions.

 The online environment with all of its buttons and links can be a little overwhelming at first so let me point you in some important directions.
 First, take a look at the navigation buttons on the left.
 The "Course Information" button will take you to a page with links to many important documents including the course outcomes and the required textbook.
 The first item on the page is the course syllabus.
 This is a great place to start since it lists not only important policies but my contact information and a schedule of assignments.
 Please be sure to read it carefully since all students will be held to the policies and schedule described in it.

 As the class goes on, the "Seminars" button will become very important.
 Within that section, you'll find a weekly break down of assignments and reading requirements.
 Each week a new section will be added with that week's seminar requirements.

 - Course Weeks A class week starts on Thursday and ends at 11:59:59 in your local time zone on the following Wednesday evening.
 All assignments must be submitted before 11:59:59 in your local time zone on the day that they're due in order to receive credit.
 Thursday may seem like an odd day on which to start a week but doing it this way gives you the weekend to work on assignments with plenty of time to receive feedback if you have questions.